 The Fun Projects Design.

 A well known and popular accessory for the Model T is the Fun Projects Voltage regulator.
-It can be purchased at various Model T parts suppliers.
+It was available from various Model T parts suppliers.
 It eliminates the potentially unreliable mechanical cutout, and prevents battery overcharge.
 It is a drop in replacement for the original cutout, looks identical, and needs no additional wiring.
-A further advantage is the crowbar protection to prevent generator burn out if the battery should be disconnected.
+A further advantage is the crowbar protection to prevent generator burn out, if the battery should be disconnected.

 However, there is no technical information

-available on how it works, or the the internal design.
-As I'm often asked
+available on how it works, or the internal design.
+As I'm often asked about

-about the Model T electrical system, it was necessary to investigate and
+the Model T electrical system, it was necessary to investigate and provide

 The particular regulator in my possession was given to me on the premise that it was faulty, and could I fix it?
 As I discovered, the regulator was actually quite OK, but other wiring in the car was at fault.
 Nevertheless, I had been curious about the design and wanted to confirm my theory as to how it worked.
 So what better way than to examine the unit, and trace out the circuit.
 It could be of use for others who have a faulty regulator, or just want to build their own.
 Opening the unit simply involved a slight grind into a couple of spot welds.
 The cover then slips off.

 I used a variable, current limited power supply, in series with the secondary winding of a 14V power transformer (primary not connected), to test the unit, which indicated it was functional.
 Upon raising the input voltage, a high frequency tone could be heard from the power supply, and connecting a CRO showed that indeed it was rapidly switching on and off.

 Waveform at generator terminal.
 As battery voltage rises, the pulse width shown here decreases so that the generator output is earthed for a longer period.
 Frequency is about 6kHz.